 - 53. TikTok’s Users Are Aging with the App

 - 54. Activities of 460,000 Families Shared on Douyin in 2019

 - 55. Most Popular Type of Dog in Douyin Videos is the Husky

 - 56. 3rd Fastest Growing Brand of 2020

 - Frequently Asked Questions

-1. TikTok Users Spend Nearly 500 Minutes Per Month the App
+1. TikTok Users Spend More than 850 Minutes Per Month on the App

 2. 23% of US Internet Users Have Used or Seen Videos on TikTok